Yoga during menstruation

 Living according to our inner wisdom we need to take time to check in with ourselves: how do we feel?
 Energetically, emotionally, mentally and physically?
 This is true at any time.
 But during our period it is a wonderful practice to notice what is going on.
 And how we respond to any discomfort – regardless of whether it is feeling irritable, emotional, angry, achy, heavy, sad, nausea, experiencing cramps or headaches.

 Perhaps this is your time for you.

 For contemplation, introspection and simply being.
-A time to check in.
+Time to check-in.
 We are seeing a resurrection of Red Tents.
-Red Tents were the traditional practise of women coming together when bleeding.
-A space for women to connect and hold space for each other.
+Red Tents were the traditional practice of women coming together when bleeding.
+Space for women to connect and hold space for each other.
 For others to do the cleaning and cooking while menstruating women simply take time to be.
 Our modern Red Tents work slightly differently but the intention is the same.
 A time to be.

 This is all a natural process and we honour it by giving space for our body to simply do what it needs to do: Releasing.

 We reduce our activities by being more contemplative, relax and be.

 We trust our body (not our ego) to guide us.
 Medically there is nothing wrong about practising yoga or any sports during your period.
 From a Western medical perspective, there is no reason why you shouldn’t do inversions for example.

 However, from an energetic or yogic perspective, we honour Apana Vayu.
 So we don’t practise inversions as it may disturb the Pranic flow.
 Often when we practise inversions we engage our Mula Bandha/root lock and pelvic floor.
 In that way, we also restrict Apana Vayu.